Phil started his last post with the following:

 - From May 2014 until present: Average growth of ~190 clients per year.

-So Instructure’s growth has accelerated since the end of 2012, which is the opposite of what I would have expected.
-Where is that growth coming from?
+So Instructure’s growth has accelerated since the end of 2012, which is the opposite of what I would have expected considering the analysis of advance systems inc. Where is that growth coming from?
 It’s hard to tell.
 Unfortunately, the data we have on LMS market share is not as good as one would hope.
 The best indications we have right now are that they are primarily coming from former Blackboard Learn and ANGEL customers.
 Switching data sources from Campus Computing to Edutechnica, here’s Phil’s September 2014 analysis:

 - Blackboard’s BbLearn and ANGEL continue to lose market share in US – Using the 2013 to 2014 tables (> 2000 enrollments), BbLearn has dropped from 848 to 817 institutions and ANGEL has dropped from 162 to 123.
 Using the revised methodology, Blackboard market share for > 800 enrollments now stands at 33.5% of institutions and 43.5% of total enrollments.